backstage/backstage/docs/features/software-templates/installation.md

 docs on creating private GitHub access tokens is available [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
-Note that the need for private GitHub access tokens will be replaced with GitHub Apps integration further down the line.
+Note that the need for private GitHub access tokens will be replaced with GitHub Apps integration further down the line by using the existing `integrations` config.

+> Note: Some of this config may already be setup part of your `app-config.yaml`.
+> We're moving away from the duplciated config for authentication in the
+> `scaffolder` section and using `integrations` instead.

 #### GitHub